deepchecks/deepchecks/README.md

 -   … and [many more](./notebooks/README.md)

-Each check displays a visual result and returns a dictionary-type result that can be used to validate the expected results by setting conditions upon them.
+Each check displays a visual result and returns a custom result value that can be used to validate the expected check results by setting conditions upon them.

 #### Suite
 An ordered collection of checks.
-[Here][Link to the suites readme] you can find existing suites.
-You can edit the preconfigured suites or build a suite of your own with a collection of checks with result validators.
+[Here][./mlchecks/suites/README.md] you can find the existing suites and a code example for how to add your own custom suite.
+You can edit the preconfigured suites or build a suite of your own with a collection of checks and result conditions.

 ## Installation